Alden Global Capital: Real estate holdings

+In December 2022, Twenty Lake acquired the remaining 33 bus stations owned by Greyhound Lines.
+The firm subsequently began selling the properties for real estate development after closing the stations.

 Impact on newspapers

-Alden Global Capital's management of American newspapers has been criticized.
-Joe Pompeo pilloried Alden in Vanity Fair for reducing newsrooms.
-He wrote, "Alden Global Capital has eliminated the jobs of scores of reporters and editors, and decimated journalism in cities all over the country: Denver, Boston, San Jose, Trenton, etc. Next up: Chicago, Baltimore, and the New York Daily News."
+Alden Global Capital's management of American newspapers has been heavily criticized.
+In 2018, Margaret Sullivan of The Washington Post described Alden as "seemingly intent on destroying local newspapers."
+Writing for Bloomberg, Joe Nocera similarly described Alden and its president, Heath Freeman, as "a destroyer of newspapers".
+In 2020, Joe Pompeo pilloried Alden in Vanity Fair for reducing newsrooms, writing that "Alden Global Capital has eliminated the jobs of scores of reporters and editors, and decimated journalism in cities all over the country: Denver, Boston, San Jose, Trenton, etc. Next up: Chicago, Baltimore, and the New York Daily News."

 In October 2021, The Atlantic examined the impact of Alden's acquisition of the Chicago Tribune, noting that, "The new owners did not fly to Chicago to address the staff, nor did they bother with paeans to the vital civic role of journalism.
 Instead, they gutted the place."